chericito/mobohubb-docs/docs/SITE ADMINISTRATION/downloads.md

 ***

 If an export (such as a report or data file) exceeds the allowed size limit or cannot be transferred immediately, mobohubb places it in the Downloads section as a pending file.
-Once you have the necessary space or availability, you can re-download the file at your convenience.
+Once you have the necessary space or availability, you can re-download the file.
 Please note that mobohubb does not automatically notify you when your exports are available in Downloads, so it's a good practice to check this section regularly.

 ### Navigation